See and Do

 Local Services

 The nearest garage and shops are in Maiden Newton.(4.6 miles).
 The market town of Beaminster has a variety of shops (6 miles).
 The attractive and lively market town of Bridport offers a wider range of shops.(8miles).
 Further afield is the County town of Dorchester (15 miles) and Weymouth (21miles).
-The harbour at West Bay.(12 miles) The nearest beach (NT) is at Burton Bradstock where there is Hive Beach Cafe.
+The harbour at West Bay.(12 miles) The nearest beach (NT) is at Burton Bradstock.